8th June 2020: Access to MX beamlines is currently operating under new guidelines. Please read carefully.

 Better accuracy for fast grid scan

 Remote access available on all MX beamlines at all times since January 2013

 I04-1 is a child of the high-throughput approach pioneered in industry, where it is axiomatic that the best way to study ligand binding involves developing a well-diffracting crystal system, which allows for the rapid X-ray data collection necessary to observe the binding of the many compounds generated by medicinal chemistry.
 The implications for a beamline are that flux and flexibility are less important than stability and speed.

 In I04-1, the lower flux was a necessary consequence of the shorter undulator, but stablity was gained through the monochromator not needing to tunable.
-However, in the years since the beamline's design, the biggest contribution to dataset speed and experimental phasing has come from elsewhere entirely, namely the Dectris continuous-readout, noise-free Pilatus detectors, now installed on all MX beamlines.
+However, in the years since the beamline's design, the biggest contribution to dataset speed and experimental phasing has come from elsewhere entirely, namely the Dectris continuous-readout, noise-free Pilatus detector.
 As a consequence, it is only a subset of MX experiments for which I04-1 cannot provide useful or even excellent data, including SAD phasing or very small crystals; the beamline is thus fully part of the MX user program.

 The research focus is on taking high-throughput approach to its logical extreme, namely all aspects of implementing and exploring routine medium- throughtput fragment screening by crystal structure.
 This involves a lot more than just the X-ray experiment, and since late 2012 the beamline has been partnered with the Protein Crystallography group of the SGC in Oxford - more info on the PX website.

 |Experimental phasing||SAD: optimal for Br, good for Se|